-- 1. All curriculum requirements, including general education requirements, requirements in the major(s) or concentration(s), and, if applicable, requirements in the minor(s). - 2.
-The college writing requirement and the college mathematics requirement (separate from Gen Ed mathematics requirement)

-3. A minimum of 120 credit hours, with a minimum of 45 taken at RIC.
+- 1. All curriculum requirements, including general education requirements, requirements in the major(s) or concentration(s), and, if applicable, requirements in the minor(s).
+Note: For some majors, students must have a minimum of a 2.0 cumulative GPA in their major in order to earn a degree in that field. - 2.
+The college writing requirement and the college mathematics requirement (separate from Gen Ed mathematics requirement) - 3.
+A minimum of 120 credit hours, with a minimum of 45 taken at RIC.
 Of the 45 credits, a minimum of 15 must be in the major (12 of which must be at the 300- or 400-level).
 Students must have a minimum cumulative GPA of 2.0 to graduate.
 In all arts& sciences majors, a minimum of a 2.0 in the major is also required.
+Current policy (subject to change) allows students to walk in May Commencement if they have 9 or fewer credits to complete in summer and those courses are being offered in the summer.